NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 What do you think of the study results?

-I thought this was a really interesting study that validates exercise capacity and cardiorespiratory fitness as markers of lower risk of cardiac events.
+This was a really interesting study that validates exercise capacity and cardiorespiratory fitness as markers of lower risk of cardiac events.
 Patients in this study who were able to perform 40 or more push-ups had a very low 10-year cardiac event rate.
 While this is not a new concept, this study validates push-up capacity as an objective marker of risk.

 So will you start incorporating this into your exams?